doomvox/raku-study/notes/meeting_2021oct24.md

                     1.  using gh (gnome-terminal, not emacs shell):

                         ```sh
-                        gh pr create --title "Allow junctions with name and exclude" --body "Fixes #666666: test of multi-dispatch with where clauses."
+                        gh pr create --title "new test of multi-dispatch with where clauses" --body "Fixes #666666"
                         ```

                     2.  makes you answer questions